Grateful American® Foundation

 Reviewed by Ed Lengel

-Hank is a well-written biography and the human subject is immensely sympathetic and compelling.
+Hank is a well-written biography, and the human subject is immensely sympathetic and compelling.
 Amalgamating the many biographies, personal accounts, and media pieces that have been written about Hank Williams over the years, it’s a readable and fairly full treatment of the subject.
 Ideally, though, the role of a good biographer is to spotlight his or her subject, bring it fully into focus, reveal the inherent human fascination, and then get out of the way.
 Essentially, a good biographer is invisible, careful not to obscure the subject.
 Ribowsky hasn’t mastered that particular skill; often he draws the reader’s attention away from Hank and onto himself by interceding his personal political opinions, or subjective thoughts about good or bad music and musicians (strangely, he seems largely to despise country music), and especially dealing out his views on the people in Hank’s tragic life—especially the women, whom Ribowsky particularly seems to dislike.
 Those flaws aside, Hank remains a fascinating study of one of the most talented, and tragic figures in American music history.

 Ed Lengel is an author, a speaker, and a storyteller.